katerynaf/security/README.md

 #### Development

-In a development environment, importing this module will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each file to disk.
-I suggest you add _ before each raw file name (indicating insecure information), and then add _* to your .gitignore file.
-Doing so will make GIT automatically exclude those secret files (files starting with _) from your repository.
-For example, security.py is configured by default to process the raw file _passwords.py (this file IS included in this repo for demonstration purposes, but should otherwise be excluded from your own repo).
+In a development environment, importing this module will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each to disk.
+I suggest you add _ before each raw file name to indicate insecure information; then add _* to your .gitignore file to automatically exclude those files from your repository.

+For example, the application is pre-configured to encrypt the raw file _passwords.py (this file is included in this public repo for demonstration purposes, but it should not be included in your own repo).

 #### Production

-In a production environment, importing this module will automatically decrypt and then import all python code (usually constants) from the original raw .py file (for example, from _passwords.py).
-The module will import all references into the global namespace, so you may then reference secured variables as you normally would in Python.
+In a production environment, importing this module will automatically decrypt and import the original python code into the global namespace.
+For exqample, if you define python variable constants in _passwords.py, then those variables may then be directly referenced within your code.
 The module assumes that it is in a production environment unless it is running on a machine listed in DEV_MACHINES.

+See hello_world.py for a working example.

 ## Step-by-Step Instructions

     1. Make a private key, such as: